NULabNortheastern/digitalassignmentshowcase/textanalysis/Lewis-IncarcerationArchives/README.md

 - Describe ethical implications of creating a corpus
 - Follow a step-by-step process for building a corpus that can be used for this project and future projects
 - Use computational text analysis web-browser tools, such as Voyant and Storybench
-- Create visualizations and explain results from comptuational text analysis tools
+- Create visualizations and explain results from computational text analysis tools

 ## Documents for Module